 On the other hand, if you’re too emotionally invested in the marriage, you may find yourself completely blindsided in case your husband decides to seek a divorce.

 “Often, women are so blinded by emotions that they neglect the upcoming divorce, even if they sense it.
-This leaves them unprepared, and ultimately, ruined financially and emotionally.
-Your life will upside down with a divorce, so at least ensure that you are left with enough support to deal with the aftermath,” says Siddhartha.
+This leaves them unprepared and, ultimately, ruined financially and emotionally.
+Your life will turn upside down with a divorce, so at least ensure that you are left with enough support to deal with the aftermath,” says Siddhartha.